xmapst/mixed-socks/README.md

   Compress: true
   Filename: /var/log/mixed-socks/mixed-socks.log

+# Auth settings
+# This section is optional.
 # authentication of local HTTP(S) and SOCKS4(A)/SOCKS5 server
 Auth:
   "user1": pass1

+# WhiteList settings
+# This section is optional.
 # whiteList of local HTTP(S) and SOCKS4(A)/SOCKS5 server
 WhiteList:
   - 10.0.0.0/8
   - 172.16.0.0/16
   - 192.168.0.0/24

+# Hosts settings
+# This section is optional.
 # Static hosts for DNS server and connection establishment (like /etc/hosts)
 #
 # Wildcard hostnames are supported (e.g. *.dev, *.foo.*.example.com)